kudzuteknoloji/demo-lab/README.md

 ## Overview
 This repository contains demonstration environments and scenarios used by Kudzu Teknoloji for showcasing cybersecurity and infrastructure solutions.

+## What is this?
+This repository showcases real-world cybersecurity and infrastructure scenarios prepared by Kudzu Teknoloji.

+## Why it matters
+- Demonstrates technical capability
+- Shows real deployment approaches
+- Enables faster decision-making for customers

 ## Demo Scenarios

 ### 🔐 Backup & Disaster Recovery